dd-group01/phase03/_pages/page05.md

 number: 5
 ---

 <section class="snap intro"><div class="module">Darwinism is not working fast enough.
-Through the evolution of sexes it is proven men are made to be superior, as well as how they dominate our country today and tomorrow.
-Men created everything, and the reason woman are oppressed is because they are inferior.
-They fail to recognize this and push for equality to something that they are scientifically not equal to.
+Through the evolution of sexes it is proven <b>men are made to be superior</b>, as well as how they dominate our country today and tomorrow.
+Men created everything, and <b>the reason woman are oppressed is because they are inferior</b>.
+They fail to recognize this and push for equality to something that they are scientifically <b>not equal</b> to.
 </div></section>